 We seem to give ourselves a break when we struggle to adapt to change, but don’t give ourselves the same kind of break when we struggle to stick to a resolution.

 Think of resolutions as changes you’re going to implement.
 When you think of resolutions as changes, you are mentally prepping yourself for a challenge.
 You know it’s going to be tough, but you’ve got what it takes to follow-through and implement the change.

-Many of us have a tendency to be really hard on ourselves when we fall short with a resolution or goal.
+Many of us have a tendency to be hard on ourselves when we fall short of a resolution or goal.

-While it’s important to recognize when we haven’t accomplished what we wanted to accomplish, it’s also important to let it go and move on.
+It’s important to recognize when we haven’t accomplished what we wanted to accomplish.
+But it’s also important to let it go and move on.

 3. Figure out what went wrong